Active Scene Understanding via Online Semantic Reconstruction: Conclusions

 \section{Conclusions}

 We have presented a method for active scene understanding based on online RGBD reconstruction with volumetric segmentation.
 Our method leverages the online reconstructed TSDF volume and learns a deep neural network for voxel-based semantic labeling.

-It attains the following key features. \emph{First}, the online scene segmentation is conducted over the online reconstruction, thus benefiting from the 3D spatial reasoning. \emph{Second}, the robot scanning is guided by the information gain of both geometric reconstruction and semantic understanding. \emph{Third}, the online estimated viewing score field (VSF) facilitates the joint optimization of moving path and camera orientation.
+It attains the following key features: \emph{First}, the online scene segmentation is conducted over the online reconstruction, thus benefiting from the 3D spatial reasoning. \emph{Second}, the robot scanning is guided by the information gain of both geometric reconstruction and semantic understanding. \emph{Third}, the online estimated viewing score field (VSF) facilitates the joint optimization of both moving path and camera orientation.

-There are a few promising venues for future research. \emph{First}, our NBV prediction is based on the VSF estimated online.
+We also believe that this work will open up new possibilities for future research: \emph{First}, our NBV prediction is based on the VSF estimated online.
 A more favorable approach would be training a network to achieve an end-to-end NBV estimation.
 The difficulty lies in how to consider the uncertainty in both reconstruction and segmentation within one neural network. \emph{Second}, we would like to explore the use of the proposed framework on a real robot. \emph{Third}, our VSF-based path/trajectory optimization can be extended to support more flexible scanning setting, for example, a robot holding a depth camera in its arm, similar to~\cite{xu2017autonomous}. \emph{Last}, another interesting future direction would be extending our framework to achieve multi-robot collaborative scene understanding.